tejasbg19/VSD-squadron-mini-internship/Task_3.md

 ***NOTE :*** The 4 byte offset between two adjacent instructions is only valid for `rv64i` architectured assembly `.o` files which are generated using `-march=rv64i` flag while compilation.
-If we use any different architecture say `rv64imac` etc., the 4 byte offset is not observed.
+If we use any different architecture say `rv64imac` with the compiler flag `-march=rv64imac` etc., the 4 byte offset is not observed.